 We have developed sophisticated product and operational solutions to detect real-world changes and send map updates to every autonomous vehicle in the fleet in minutes.

 This is one of the reasons why maintaining our own maps is a competitive advantage.

 Facilitating rapid self-driving development

 Another major advantage to producing our own maps is the ability to leverage our map production platform to experiment more quickly on cutting-edge autonomous feature development.

-Just like human drivers, self-driving cars perform better when they are familiar with the road environment and expected behavior of other vehicles (e.g. encountering an all-way stop intersection).
+Just like human drivers, self-driving vehicles perform better when they are familiar with the road environment and expected behavior of other vehicles (e.g. encountering an all-way stop intersection).
 We can give our fleet an edge by using maps to encode this information based on thousands of interactions in a given area.
-As we experiment with different ways to represent spatial data, we can quickly test our hypotheses, iterating on different versions of a new map feature to assess its impact on our self-driving car’s performance.
+As we experiment with different ways to represent spatial data, we can quickly test our hypotheses, iterating on different versions of a new map feature to assess its impact on our self-driving vehicle’s performance.
 Once we find the right solution, our map production system allows us to quickly scale the new feature across the entire map.

 Cruise maps are a foundational advantage to self-driving development

-With the wide variety of challenging scenarios in San Francisco’s complex urban environment, HD maps are a tool that give self-driving cars an edge when driving.
+With the wide variety of challenging scenarios in San Francisco’s complex urban environment, HD maps are a tool that give self-driving vehicles an edge when driving.
 At Cruise, one of our fundamental advantages comes from producing our own HD maps using precision LiDAR and semantic mapping techniques.
-By building maps in-house, we maintain full control over the maintenance strategy and can quickly iterate on new map features to help self-driving cars get on the road more quickly.
+By building maps in-house, we maintain full control over the maintenance strategy and can quickly iterate on new map features to help self-driving vehicles get on the road more quickly.